cell-org/c0js.cell.computer/README.md

 - `description`: has 2 attributes `body` and `domain` (both mandatory)
   - `body`:
     - `cid`: **(required)** the IPFS CID of the token metadata.
 This is the only mandatory attribute of the `body` attribute.
-    - `sender`: specify a single sender who will submit the script to the contract. if not specified, anyone can submit.
-    - `receiver`: specify a single receiver who will receive this token when it's minted. if not specified, whoever submits the successful minting transaction will receive the token.
     - `value`: specify the value required to submit the script. if not specified, free to submit and mint.
-    - `start`: from when is this token valid?
+    - `start`: from what time (UNIX timestamp in seconds) is this script valid?
-      - if `start` is specified, the token cannot be minted to the host contract until that time.
+      - if the `start` is specified, the script cannot be minted to the host contract until that time.
       - if not specified, it's considered valid anytime, and can be minted to the contract anytime.
-    - `end`: until when is this token valid?
+    - `end`: until what time (UNIX timestamp in seconds) does this script expire?
-      - if `end` is specified, trying to mint to the host contract after that time will fail.
+      - if the `end` is specified, trying to mint to the host contract after that time will fail.
-      - if not specified, it's valid anytime, and can be minted to the contract anytime.
+      - if not specified, it's valid anytime forever, and can be minted to the contract anytime.
     - `royaltyReceiver`: the royalty receiver address of this token. whenever a sale is made, NFT marketplaces that follow the EIP-2981 NFT royalty standard will send royalty to this address.
     - `royaltyAmount`: the amount of royalty (out of 1,000,000) the `royaltyReceiver` will receive for each NFT sale.
       - for example, if set as `100,000`, the royalty is 100,000/1,000,000 = 10%.
-    - `senders`: an array of addresses for which the submission of this script is allowed.
-      - when you pass the `senders` array, the `build()` method automatically creates a merkle root of the list and includes it in the returned token as an attribute named `merkleHash`.
     - `puzzle`: a string that is required for minting.
       - when you pass thte `puzzle` attribute for the `build()` method, it creates a sha3 hash of the `puzzle` string and includes it in the returned token as an attribute named `puzzleHash`.
 The token DOES NOT include the original `puzzle` string.
       - anyone who can come up with the exact same string that hashes to the resulting `puzzleHash` can mint.
+    - `sender`: specify a single sender who is allowed to submit the script to the contract. if not specified, anyone can submit.
+    - `receiver`: specify a single receiver to whom the NFT will be sent when minted. if not specified, anyone can receive (decided when calling `c0.token.send()` later)
+    - `senders[]`: an array of addresses allowed to submit the script to the blockchain to mint the token
+      - when you pass the `senders` array, the `build()` method automatically creates a merkle root of the list and includes it in the returned token as an attribute named `sendersHash`.
+    - `receivers[]`: an array of addresses allowed to RECEIVE the minted token (The actual receiver will be determined when the script is submitted via `c0.token.send()`, and must be included in the `receivers` array)
+      - when you pass the `receivers` array, the `build()` method automatically creates a merkle root of the list and includes it in the returned token as an attribute named `receiversHash`.
+    - `owns[]`: an array of `Relation` objects used to describe the NFTs required to be owned by either the sender or the receiver in order to mint.
+      - The `Relation` object has the following attributes:
+        - `who`: **"sender"** or **"receiver"**.
+        - `where`: **(optional)** the NFT contract address.
+If not specified, it implies the current contract.
+        - `what`: the tokenId of the NFT.
+    - `burned[]`: an array of `Relation` objects used to describe the NFTs required to have been burnt either by the sender or the receiver in order to mint the token.
+      - The `Rleation` object has the following attributes:
+        - `who`: **"sender"** or **"receiver"**
+        - `where`: **(optional)** the NFT contract address.
+If not specified, it implies the current contract.
+        - `what`: the tokenId of the NFT.
+    - `balance[]`: an array of `Relation` objects used to describes how many tokens are required to be owned by either the sender or the receiver in order to mint this token.
+      - The `Relation` object has the following attributes:
+        - `who`: **"sender"** or **"receiver"**
+        - `where`: **(optional)** the contract address.
+It can either be an **ERC721 (Non Fungible Token)** or an **ERC20 (Fungible Token)** contract.
+If not specified, it implies the current contract.
+        - `what`: the minimum required balance of the tokens you need to own for the contract.
   - `domain`
     - `name`: the name of the NFT contract to mint to
     - `chainId`: the chainId of the host blockchain to mint to
     - `address`: the contract to mint to

 ##### return value